 21 Jan 2017

-The Kapiti Coast District Council have appointed David as the Independent Chair of the new Kapiti Economic Development Leadership Group.
-This is a part-time, governance role that which will see David, together with other members of the Group, providing key strategic guidance and leadership role on economic developments for the Kapiti Coast region.
-The appointment is effective for one year (renewable) from January 2017.
+The Kapiti Coast District Council have appointed David as Chair of the newly established Kapiti Economic Development Leadership Group.
+This is a voluntary, part-time governance role that will see David, together with other members of the Group, providing strategic guidance and leadership economic developments for the Kapiti Coast region.
+The appointment is for one year from February 2017.

 Fiscal Policy Coordination in the UAE